mvolkmann/blog/src/rust.md

 Many Rust methods return a `std::iter::Iterator` that can be used to iterate over the elements of a collection.
+Iterators are lazy, meaning that they do not pre-compute the values they will return.
 This type supports methods in the following non-exhaustive list:

 | Method               | Description                                                                                       |